jefffhaynes/BinarySerializer/README.md

 ### Endianness ###

 Possibly more of a quaint topic these days but incredibly painful when it comes up.
 BinarySerializer handles endianness in two ways: globally or on a field-by-field.
-If you're working in a system that deals entirely in big endian, you can simply write:
+If working in a system that deals entirely in big endian, simply write:

 ```c#
 serializer.Endianness = Endianness.Big;
 ```

-In other cases you may actually have a mix of big and little endian and again you can use the <code>FieldEndiannessAttribute</code> to specify endianness.
+In other cases if dealing with a mix of big and little endian it is possible to use the <code>FieldEndiannessAttribute</code> to specify endianness.
 As with encoding, endianness is inherited through the graph hierarchy unless overridden by a child field.

 ```c#
 [FieldEndianness(Endianness.Big)]